DanTheServerMan/ansible/linux-roles/docker-pihole/README.md

 docker_container_config_directory: /container-config
 ```

-You also need to define the variable 'password' in some way.
+You also need to define the variable 'pihole_password' in some way.
 How you do that is up to you.
 This will be the password you use to sign into the webUI.

 You could use a vault ('ansible-vault create pihole_password_vault') to define the variable, then call the vault in the playbook:
 ```